At least 100 acres of parks and open space, priority housing programs for existing residents, and much more

 Top themes that emerged in conversations with residents included a desire for recreational opportunities like parks and open space, some local retail space including for groceries, and more affordably priced for-sale homes.
 The most popular topic discussed was a desire for the next phase of the former golf course to create community, with ways for people to cultivate bonds with neighbors in outdoor spaces, such as parks and outdoor venues, through small businesses, and over food.
 The desire for community connections was common across differing viewpoints and bridged the gap between development and open space.

-View pages 12-18 of the Community Voice Report for these and other qualitative findings.
+View the 2022 Community Voice Report

 The Community Navigators program was administered by Denver Metro Community Impact.